joaomcteixeira/taurenmd/docs/installation.rst

   * forked versions,
   * source-compiled versions

-2. platform compatibility issues (read further)
+2. There may be platform compatibility issues (read further),
-3. lastly and minor, not all dependencies are required for every *taurenmd command*,
+3. Lastly and minor, not all dependencies are required for every *taurenmd command*,

-So installing the deployed version of those libraries by default together with *taurenmd* might be counter productive [1]_.
+So installing those libraries by default together with *taurenmd* might be counter productive [1]_.

-**Nonetheless**, *taurenmd* does provide an easy way to install this dependencies whenever possible (though there are exceptions).
+**Nonetheless**, *taurenmd* does provide an easy way to install this dependencies whenever possible and needed.
 These details are explained in the :ref:`Installation steps` section above.

-The dependencies that are kept separate from the default installation process are listed bellow, where links point to their respective official installation instructions.
+The dependencies that are kept separate from the default installation process are listed bellow; here, links point to their respective official installation instructions.

 #. `MDAnalysis Installation instructions <https://www.mdanalysis.org/pages/installation_quick_start/>`_
 #. `MDTraj installation instructions <http://mdtraj.org/1.9.3/installation.html>`_